 (5.7+) is a classic, slabby 3-pitch ascent up the east face of Saddle Rocks, and the Headstone's SW Corner

 (5.8) are deservedly popular routes to the top of a truly unique formation.

 As noted above, Sheep Pass generally lies on or near the main park road, a few miles east of Hidden Valley Campground.
 Headstone Rock is best accessed from within Ryan Campground, and turnouts for Saddle Rocks, Cap Rock, and the group campground are clearly signed.

 Weather station 10.6 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sheep Pass Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sheep Pass Area:

 Featured Route For Sheep Pass Area

 Walk on the Wild Side 5.8 5b 16 VI- 15 HVS 4c CA